-I am currently a neuroscience PhD student at University of California, Los Angeles (UCLA).
+I'm a neuroscience PhD student at University of California, Los Angeles (UCLA) where I do research on brain stimulation, neuroimaging, addiction, and depression.

 Neuroimaging